 Stable isotope evidence

 Stable isotope analyses of human remains from Šandalja II (layer B/s) revealed the importance of freshwater fish in subsistence strategies of Late Epigravettian hunter-gatherers (Richards et al. 2015).
 High nitrogen isotopic values (d15N) suggest that majority of dietary proteins likely came from freshwater fish.
-However, only a small number of fish remains have been recovered from Late Epigravettian layers, among which common pike was the most common species (Paunović 1984; 1987).
+However, only a small number of fish remains have been recovered from Late Epigravettian layers, among which common pike was the most common species (Paunović 1984, 1987).
 The discrepancy between the very important role of freshwater fish in the diet, as seen from stable isotope analyses, and its inferred diminutive role, as seen from faunal remains, could be the result of biased recovery of fish remains due to unsystematic sieving of sediments (Richards et al. 2015).
 The stable isotope evidence contrasts with zooarchaeological analyses that stressed the dietary importance of large terrestrial herbivores (Miracle 1996).

 Osseous technology